Dinner al fresco with Bruce, Francis and Sylvia Corrie (not pictured), some of my favorite people.

 But my most vivid memory of that visit was, upon seeing me for the first time in twenty years, Francis Warner’s first words to me were, “Welcome home.”
 It was one of the best moments of my summer.

 I knew from those two brief sojourns to a city I had, indeed, once called home, that I needed to really be in Oxford for a time.
-So for this summer follow-up trip, I AirBnB-ed myself a charming basement flat on the Woodstock Road near Summertown in North Oxford.
+So for my follow-up trip this summer, I AirBnB-ed myself a charming basement flat on the Woodstock Road near Summertown in North Oxford.
 Here I was right in the thick of my old stomping grounds, and I would spend two weeks reconnecting with both people and a place I love.

 And Oxford delivered.
 So many happy moments.